-Weddings comprise some of the most meaningful events of our adult lives; the beautiful union with our soulmates, a celebration of love and partnership.
+Weddings comprise some of the most meaningful events of our adult lives: the beautiful union with our soulmates and a celebration of love and partnership.
 However, it can be easy to lose sight of how these celebrations impact the environment.
-A lot has to be in place; the decorations, guest lists, gifts, venue, food, etc., and many of these aspects of wedding celebrations generate unnecessary waste.
+A lot has to be in place: the decorations, guest lists, gifts, venue, food, etc., and many of these aspects of wedding celebrations generate unnecessary waste.

 However, a zero-waste wedding is an excellent choice if you're passionate about being eco-friendly.
 In addition to helping to reduce food and plastic waste, it can prove a more cost-effective option.
 By choosing sustainable and environmentally friendly options for your wedding, you can celebrate your special day and minimize your impact on the planet.

 This article explores why you should plan a zero-waste wedding instead of a conventional one, and read on for some practical tips for a zero-waste wedding.

 Beyond the uniqueness of having a zero-waste wedding, numerous good reasons exist to reduce wedding waste.
 First, let's clarify that a zero-waste wedding means a wedding celebration that produces as little waste as possible while preventing environmental harm wherever possible.